redesgtt/bcast_ids/README.md

 SENDER_EMAIL=
 RECEIVERS_EMAIL=
 ```
-The meaning of each property is detailed below:
+The meaning of each variable is detailed below:

 | Variable  | Description |
 | ------------- | ------------- |